 - Football (including NCAA and NFL)

 - Aussie Rules Football

-Of course, this is an incomplete list that is subject-to-change: sportsbooks don’t all offer the same sports, so check with your preferred sports betting provider for a better idea of what’s available for wagering.
-Additionally, unlike some other states, Tennessee has restrictions on collegiate prop bets and restrictions on bets on injuries, so you won’t be able bet on player props for the Vols games or on some player’s swollen ACL to go boom.
+Of course, this is an incomplete list that is subject to change.
+Sportsbooks don’t all offer the same sports, so check with your preferred sports betting provider for a better idea of what’s available for wagering.
+Additionally, unlike some other states, Tennessee has restrictions on collegiate prop bets and restrictions on bets on injuries.
+This means you won’t be able to bet on player props for the Vols games or on some player’s swollen ACL to go boom.

 Six months of America’s true favorite sport await you in September.
 (Baseball might be “as American as apple pie”, but football takes the cake in terms of viewership and betting handle.)
 Tennessee-based bettors, whether they live there or are just visiting, will be able to bet on all kinds of preseason, regular-season games, the playoffs, and the Super Bowl.
 Sports betting in America is football first, others second, so expect to find live and pregame bets on everything from the the first TD scorer through to if the game will need extra time.
 Of course, betting on the Titans will absolutely be available to bettors in TN.

 The NBA is a spread bettor’s paradise, and it’s no wonder that online sportsbooks worth their salt will want to offer bets on all kinds of NBA games from October to March.
 With Tennessee online sportsbooks, you’ll be able to bet on the Grizzlies in addition to a whole host of pre-season and in-season games, all the way through to game 7 of the finals.

 The Nashville Predators are alive and well on Tennessee sports betting sites.
 NHL betting is available all season, from October to June, including playoff games and the NHL championship.
 Bettors in TN will be happy to jump on puckline bets in addition to a whole host of available in-play bets, prop bets and more.